[3 MIN READ]

 In this article:

-This National Cancer Prevention Awareness Month, take a look at your age and history to determine your risk of cancer and which screenings are appropriate for you right now.
+To commemorate World Cancer Day on Feb.
+4, we encourage you to take steps to protect yourself against cancer.
+You can start by taking a look at your age and history to determine your risk of cancer and which screening recommendations are appropriate for you right now.
 Many insurance plans pay fully for screenings, and even if you do have an out-of-pocket cost, it’s certainly less expensive to screen for a disease than to treat one.

 Cervical cancer

-The positive news is that cervical cancer is nearly always preventable with timely screenings and the human papillomavirus (HPV) vaccine.
-The American Cancer Society recommends an HPV test every five years, while the U.S. Department of Health & Human Services suggests a Pap smear every three years.
+The positive news is that cancer of the cervix is nearly always preventable with timely screenings and the human papillomavirus (HPV) vaccine.
+The American Cancer Society recommends an HPV test every five years starting at age 25 and continuing through age 65, while the U.S. Preventive Services Task Force suggests that women start undergoing a Pap test every three years starting at age 21.

-According to the American Cancer Society, if colon cancer is found earlier, the chances of survival for cancer patients are upwards of 90%.
-A colonoscopy is the most common form of colon cancer screening, although a few other screening options, including stool testing, exist for those who may feel uncomfortable undergoing the procedure.
-Other healthy lifestyle choices, such as a healthy diet and healthy weight, physical activity and quitting smoking can help decrease the risk of colon cancer.
+According to the American Cancer Society, if colorectal cancer is found earlier, the chances of survival for cancer patients are upwards of 90%.
+A colonoscopy is the most common form of colorectal cancer screening, although a few other screening options, including stool testing, exist for those who are not at high risk for colon cancer, and may feel uncomfortable undergoing the procedure.
+Other healthy lifestyle choices, such as eating a healthy diet, maintaining a healthy weight, getting enough physical activity and quitting smoking can help decrease the risk of colon and rectum cancer.
 While the overall incidence of colon cancer has declined in recent years, the rate has increased among people younger than 50.
 As a result, the U.S. Preventive Services Task Force now recommends that screening start at age 45, rather than age 50, as previously recommended.

 Prostate cancer